 True, it is shortened to ‘Mon’ most of the time … and Monster is only a name of love … but still it is not an endearment of love.
 So what shall I call you from now on for I do love you so.

-And I realised how much you love me too yesterday.
-You came running to me from your wanderings on the road the minute you heard my car start up.
-You followed me from Romy’s home to my home, waited outside whilst I did some work, and then started to follow me back again.
-When I called to you that I had forgotten something and turned back, you turned back too – and waited patiently.
+And I realised how much you love me too yesterday when you came running to me from your wanderings on the road the minute you heard my car start up.
+You followed me from Romy’s home to my home, waited outside whilst I did some work, and then started to follow me back.
+When I called to you that I had forgotten something and turned back, you turned back too – and waited patiently outside.
 Then you saw me safely into Romany’s home and went back to your wanderings on the road.
 Oh Monster … can anyone have a ‘road dog’ who is so loving and concerned, so loyal and faithful, so protective of me !!
 You are the best, the very very best.
 And I want all the world to know about you so here is your story.

-They looked after the neighbourhood and everybody fed them.
-I would get the mobile vet for regular vaccines or when they got sick.
+They looked after the neighbourhood.
+Everybody fed them.
+I would get the mobile vet for vaccines or treatment.
 Mother dog was so easy to manage – meek and patient.
-The little one … he was terrified and gave us such a terrible time with howls and yelps that I think that was perhaps when I started calling him ‘Monster’.
+The little one … he was terrified and gave us such a difficult time with howls and yelps.
+I think that was perhaps when I started calling him ‘Monster’.

 The mother was run over one day and Monster was on his own so I started paying him more attention, talking to him whenever I saw him.
-He had an incredible attachment to me and the minute he heard my gate click, he would come running from wherever he was and follow me.
+He had an incredible attachment to me.
+He would come running from wherever he was the minute he heard my gate click and follow me whether on foot or car. .
 If I went to my sisters a few doors away, he’d follow me there.
-If I went to a neighbours, Monster would come there too.
+If I went to a neighbour’s, Monster would come there too.

 If I went to church at the end of the road, he’d come there and join the congregation.

 This was OK whilst the church was being built and we had no formal arrangement downstairs.
 But when we completed our beautiful chapel upstairs, Monster would still join the congregation and sit under my pew.
 We could never get him to leave as long as I was there.
-I decided tough measures were called for when he came right into the sanctuary on day and sat there right next to me whilst I was making an announcement!!
-Nobody was listening to me, all eyes were him!!
-Our priest at that time took it in good spirits saying he was the only Catholic dog he has seen.
+I decided tough measures were called for when he came right into the sanctuary one day and sat there right next to me whilst I was making an announcement!
+Nobody was listening to me; all eyes were on him!!
+Our priest took it in good spirits saying he was the only Catholic dog he has seen.
 But after that, I would try to inveigle Monster into the house and lock him in before we left for Church.

 Not an easy task – and still achieved only 50% of the time for Monster knows without a doubt when Sunday evening draws near.
 Nothing we can do will persuade him to enter the house.

-He knows all our tricks now.
-If by chance he does get taken in, he hangs by the door and pushes past us when we leave.
+He knows all our tricks now so it is difficult to trick him indoors.
+If by chance we succeed, he hangs by the door and rushes past us my mum when she steps out.
 There is high drama each Sunday for he has to go to church.
 There are people there who love him, talk to him and even buy him food.
-The only good thing now is that he does not come inside (the next priest did not allow him) so he mixes with everyone after Mass.
+The only good thing now is that he does not come inside the church (the new priest did not allow him) so he joins the fellowship outside after Mass.

 Now, we have to give him sleeping tablets before the Vet arrives.
 It is not good for him, that’s why I hesitate and delay.
 The first time we gave him one tablet, he woke up when the vet touched him and ran away.
 The next time, tablet plus muzzle.
 He still jumped up and ran away.
 The third time, tablet, plus muzzle plus both legs secured when he was drowsy.
 I hated such drastic treatment but felt the end justified the means.
 He needed medical treatment.
-He still struggled and was traumatised so vet gave him an injection which acts faster than tablets.
+He still struggled so vet gave him a fast acting injection.
 He took so long to come out I was terrified it had gone wrong.